Our Story

 P. L. Baronchi was a pioneer in introducing tea cultivation to southern Sri Lanka, then known as Ceylon.
 His youngest son, P. L. Buddhadasa, carried that legacy forward with fresh ambition, investing astutely in tea and earning a reputation for both quality and business acumen throughout the twentieth century.

-Mr. Buddhadasa opened and planted the Allen Valley and Andaradeniya Group in the Morawak Korale district, constructing state-of-the-art tea factories on respective properties.
-He went on to own Semidale Estate in Akurassa, and built Mahakanda Tea Factory in Neluwa, one of the largest bought leaf factories in the country.
+Mr. Buddhadasa opened and planted the Allen Valley and Andaradeniya Group in the Morawak Korale district, constructing state-of-the-art tea factories on each property.
+He went on to own Semidale Estate in Akurassa, and built Mahakanda Tea Factory in Neluwa — one of the largest bought leaf factories in the country.

-Today, Mr. Buddhadasa's son Chatu Lokuge continues this heritage, bringing the family's much-loved Sri Lankan teas to wholesale partners worldwide.
+Today, Mr. Buddhadasa's son Chatu Lokuge continues this heritage as a Ceylon tea exporter from Sri Lanka, bringing the family's much-loved teas to wholesale partners worldwide.

 Heritage Timeline